Uniquely human cognition

 Steve Roberts, Professor of Machine Learning in Information Engineering, Oxford University, STEER Advisor

-We use our expertise in technology, cognitive science and mental health to advise on AI in education
+We use our expertise in technology, cognitive science and mental health to advise on human cognition in a machine age

 STEER organised and hosted a prestigious one day conference on April 1st 2019 at the FT Weekend Oxford Literary Festival entitled Educating the Human Mind in a Robotic Age featuring global experts.